Key Takeaways

 2. Set Concrete Goals

-For example, do both you and your partner want to retire by a certain age?
+Do both you and your partner want to retire by a certain age?
 Are there specific family vacations you want to be saving for?
 What extra-curriculars do you want your kids to be involved in, and how much do they cost?
-Once you’ve sat down and set the goals you want to work towards, you can start to work out whether these goals are realistic and achievable.
-If they are, you can start to make the decisions that will shape your family budget.
+Are you going to start a college fund?

 3. Start Tracking Your Expenses and Income